ianepperson/telnetsrvlib/README.md

 To create an alias for the command, set the method's member 'aliases' to a list:
  * cmdECHO.aliases = ['COPY']

-To hide the command from the help text output, set it's 'hidden' member to True:
+To hide the command from the help text output, set its 'hidden' member to True:
  * cmdECHO.hidden = True

 # Commonly Overridden Items #